StevenAndrews-II/DJI_Tello_link/README.md

 # 🚁 TelloLink – Alternative DJI Tello Communication Layer

 A Python communications API by **Steven Andrews II** providing a flexible **UDP-based communication layer** for the DJI Tello drone.
-This project was built as an **alternative to the official SDK client**, offering threading support, telemetry parsing, and connection management.
+This project was built as an **alternative to the official SDK client**, offering threading support, telemetry parsing, and connection management for realtime control.

 ---